runtimeverification/rv-predict/doc/manual.md

 ```

 When you run the binary, it waits for your application code to finish,
-and then it performs the data-race prediction and writes a report to
+then it performs the data-race prediction and writes a report to the
-the standard error stream:
+standard error stream:

 ```
 $ ./lpcq